jcrawford888/mbc/README.md

 so use at your own risk.

-== How it works
+## How it works

 This encryption mechanism uses a url link from any website and converts the page to text to use as a 'book' The message is then encoded as offsets into the converted text.

-When used with the corresponding decryptor the book will be converted the same way and the offsets can be used to convert the cipher back to the original message (clear text).
+When used with the same url and decryption routine the book will be converted the same way and the offsets can be used to convert the cipher back to the original message (clear text).

 Prior to using the technique the two parties should agree on a method to determine the book (url) to use.  e.g.) send